apollo

 0

-About LACTITOL
+About Lactitol

-To treat your condition effectually, continue taking LACTITOL for as long as your doctor has prescribed.
-Drink plenty of fluids (at least 6-8 glasses) while taking LACTITOL.
-Consult your doctor before taking LACTITOL if you are pregnant or breastfeeding, your doctor will prescribe you LACTITOL only if the benefits outweigh the risks.
-Inform your doctor if there is no bowel movement or if you find rectal bleeding after taking LACTITOL.
-Do not take LACTITOL for more than a week as it might cause dependency on LACTITOL for a bowel movement.
+To treat your condition effectually, continue taking Lactitol for as long as your doctor has prescribed.
+Drink plenty of fluids (at least 6-8 glasses) while taking Lactitol.
+Consult your doctor before taking Lactitol if you are pregnant or breastfeeding; your doctor will prescribe you Lactitol only if the benefits outweigh the risks.
+Inform your doctor if there is no bowel movement or if you find rectal bleeding after taking Lactitol.
+Do not take Lactitol for more than a week as it might cause dependency on Lactitol for a bowel movement.

-Uses of LACTITOL
+Uses of Lactitol

-Constipation, Liver encephalopathy
+Treatment of Constipation, Liver encephalopathy.

 Medicinal Benefits